 Micky played on every track on the album, but didn’t fancy getting back in the van to do the gigs to promote it.
 Another advert was placed, and Shug O’Neill was asked to join on lead guitar.

+A number of gigs were organised, including The 100 Club and The Fulham Greyhound in London.
+Record company executives were obviously invited along to get to know the band better and to start to think about the marketing strategies required to launch the album.
 Unfortunately, it all kicked off at these gigs; several people got hurt at The Fulham Greyhound and the only sound heard for the next few months was the stony silence of non-returned calls, followed by the smell of friction created by the furious back pedaling of the record company.

+A deal was finally struck, and the album was released in November 1983 by Razor Records – a subsidiary of the subsidiary!
 Someone at Syndicate Records must have liked Shock Troops, because they agreed to commission a second Sparrer album that was to be rather lazily titled Runnin’ Riot in’84.
 Shug’s influence on the songs on this album is very apparent, but once again more could have been done in terms of the writing and production of this release, had all of the monies found their way to the studio rather than The Dog and Duck!

 All Roads Lead to The Astoria